ibm-cloud-docs/solution-tutorials/isolated-cloud-foundry-enterprise-apps.md

 With {{site.data.keyword.cfee_full_notm}} (CFEE) you can create multiple, isolated, enterprise-grade Cloud Foundry platforms on demand.
 With this, you get a private Cloud Foundry instance deployed on an isolated Kubernetes cluster.
 Unlike the public Cloud, you'll have full control over the environment: access control, capacity, version, resource usage, and monitoring. {{site.data.keyword.cfee_full_notm}} provides the speed and innovation of a platform-as-a-service with the infrastructure ownership found in enterprise IT.

 A use case for {{site.data.keyword.cfee_full_notm}} is an enterprise-owned innovation platform.
-You as a developer user within an enterprise can either create new microservices or migrate legacy applications to CFEE.
-Microservices can then be published to additional users using the Cloud Foundry marketplace.
-Once there, other users in your CFEE instance can consume services within the application just as is done today on public Cloud.
+You as a developer within an enterprise can either create new microservices or migrate legacy applications to CFEE.
+Microservices can then be published to additional developers using the Cloud Foundry marketplace.
+Once there, other developers in your CFEE instance can consume services within the application just as is done today on public Cloud.

 The tutorial will walk you through the process of creating and configuring an {{site.data.keyword.cfee_full_notm}}, setting up access control, and deploying apps and services.
 You'll also review the relationship between CFEE and [{{site.data.keyword.containershort_notm}}](https://{DomainName}/docs/containers/container_index.html) by deploying a custom service broker that integrates custom services with CFEE.